Contact improvisation: From Magnesium to Contact Improvisations

-The meeting of these practices gives rise to Magnesium, a twenty-minute long piece where dancers perform on gym mats, jump and bump into each other, manipulate and cling to one another.
-"In this performance, dancers usually use their bodies as a whole, all parts are simultaneously unbalanced or thrown against another body or in the air."
+The combination of these practices culminated in Magnesium, a twenty-minute performance in which dancers performed on gym mats.
+The piece involved jumping, bumping into each other, manipulating, and clinging to one another.
+Paxton described the movements as using "the body as a whole, where all parts are simultaneously unbalanced or thrown against another body or into the air".
 After about fifteen minutes, the dancers stop and start a "Small Dance" that concludes the performance.

 In the Spring of 1972, Steve Paxton received a grant from Change, Inc which allowed him to invite dancers to work on the form he was evolving.
 He invited some colleagues from the Judson Dance Theater years like Barbara Dilley and Nancy Topf, release technique pioneer Mary Fulkerson, as well as students met during his teaching tours, including Nancy Stark Smith and Curt Siddall (from Oberlin College), Danny Lepkoff and David Woodberry (from the University of Rochester, where Mary Fulkerson was a teacher) and Nita Little (from Bennington College).

-At the end of this week of residency, the group presented a performance which Steve Paxton named Contact Improvisations.
-They presented it in the form of a permanent afternoon practice for five days, at the John Weber Gallery in Manhattan, which at the same time showcased a film by George Manupelli, Dr. Chicago, and where spectators could come and go as the practice continues.
+At the end of this residency, the group presented a performance that Paxton named Contact Improvisations.
+The performance took the form of a continuous afternoon practice over five days at the John Weber Gallery in Manhattan.
+Spectators were free to come and go as the dancers practiced, alongside a concurrent film screening of George Manupelli's Dr. Chicago.